implydata/DruidCloudPOC/sample-data/chicagoTaxiData/ingestion-INSERT.md

 Now there's quite a few columns we don't need either logically or through conversation with our imaginary web developer.
 Notice that this script also checks that the types are all good on the `EXTERN`.

-* Removes superfluous columns (census tract and trip ID and start time (nobody cares - and we can calculate it anyway)
 * Checked incoming column types to make sure they are numeric when they need to be
+* Removes superfluous columns (census tract, trip ID, start time, and the lat / long columns)
 * Corrected the calculation of percentages to handle divide by zero

 ```
 REPLACE INTO "taxi_3_sample" OVERWRITE ALL

+WITH
-WITH ext AS (
+ext AS (
   SELECT *
   FROM TABLE(
     EXTERN(